 \begin{defi} Let $\alpha$ and $\beta$ be two tagged arcs on the punctured disk.
 Then the \emph{crossing number} $e(\alpha, \beta)$ is computed as follows \begin{enumerate} \item if one of them is not an arc at the puncture then $e(\alpha, \beta) = e^\bullet(\alpha^\bullet,\beta^\bullet)$ \item if both are arcs at the puncture and they have the same tag then $e(\alpha, \beta) = 0$, if they have different tag then the notched arc, say $\alpha$, should be replaced with the corresponding noose $l$: $e(\alpha,\beta) = e^\bullet (l,\beta )$. \end{enumerate} \end{defi}

-A maximal set of non-crossing tagged arcs is a \emph{triangulation}.
+A maximal set of non-crossing tagged arcs (that is two by two compatible: $e(\alpha, \beta) = 0$) is a \emph{triangulation}.
 Every ideal triangulation not containing self-folded triangles can be associated to a tagged triangulation in a trivial way, where all arcs at the puncture are tagged plain.